iv-org/matrix-ai-moderator/README.md

    - `OPENAI_VISION_MODEL`: The model to use for image analysis (default: gpt-4-vision-preview)
    - `CHECKS_REQUIRED_VALID_MESSAGES`: Number of valid messages required before removing monitoring (default: 5)
    - `CHECKS_NEW_MEMBER_DURATION_HOURS`: How long to monitor new members (default: 60 hours)
+   - `CHECKS_MIN_MESSAGE_LENGTH`: Minimum length of messages to check for inappropriate content (default: 10 characters)

 ## Running the Bot